arshjeevs/EED-ADHD/README.md

-Sure!
-Here's a polished and professional `README.md` for your project:

----

 # EEG-based ADHD Classification using Deep Learning

 This project presents a deep learning-based approach to classify Attention Deficit Hyperactivity Disorder (ADHD) and control subjects using EEG (Electroencephalogram) signals.
 The model combines Convolutional Neural Networks (CNN) with Long Short-Term Memory (LSTM) layers to learn both spatial and temporal features from EEG data.